 This is a hand-off recipe, everything is cooked in one dish which means cleaning up would be a breeze, making this the perfect option for busy weeknights.
 It's packed with a lot of vegetables that you can modify to your liking and every bite is so flavorful!

-What I love the most about this dish is that you can modify it to your liking.
+What I love the most about this dish is that you can modify it to your liking for a tasty winter dinner.
 You can use other cuts of chicken such as boneless skinless chicken breast or bone-in thighs.
 As for the vegetables, you can use almost any vegetables you have in the fridge.
 Here are a few suggestions:

 - Green beans